ferzkopp/RB4InstrumentMapper/README.md

      ![vJoy Configuration Screenshot](/Docs/Images/vJoyConfiguration.png "vJoy Configuration Screenshot")
    - If you installed ViGEmBus, there's no configuration required.
 Outputs for guitars and drums will match that of their Xbox 360 counterparts.
 4. Restart your PC.
-5. Download the latest release from the [Releases tab](https://github.com/ferzkopp/RB4InstrumentMapper/releases/latest) and extract it to a folder.
+5. Download the latest release from the [Releases tab](https://github.com/ferzkopp/RB4InstrumentMapper/releases/latest) and install it.

 ## Usage